 And that is true.
 Let us take a closer look at what exactly makes this rom-com a classic.

-Note: this review shares a few details of plot and other elements (‘spoilers’) about this film, as well as Ang Babae sa Septic Tank 2 (2016) and Vince & Kath & James (2016).
+Note: this review includes spoilers for this film, as well as for Ang Babae sa Septic Tank 2 (2016) and Vince & Kath & James (2016).

 Labs Kita is a story about Bujoy (Jolina Magdangal), a college student who harbors romantic feelings for her best pal and childhood friend Ned (Marvin Agustin).
 Conflict begins when Ned is attracted to Bujoy’s sosyal cousin Mary Ann (Vanessa del Bianco), while Bujoy herself is courted by well-meaning Cenon (Gio Alvarez).
 It is a now-classic and instantly familiar story, and contemporary culture has indeed birthed the colloquial word, friendzoning, for this stereotypical romantic conflict.